HeardLibrary/workshops/Curating Digital Collections/readMe.md

 * Examples: Library, Museum, Archive, Research

 ###What is Omeka?
 Omeka is a web publishing platform for sharing digital collections and building online exhibits with the items in these collections.
+Omega might be a good solution for a digital archive, research collection, student research and course work, prototyping larger digital projects.
+It is not a blogging platform or preservation system.
+It is a quick way to put up a website to showcase a digital collection.

 ####Examples